J HEROUN

 —Leonardo da Vinci

-Exquisite Synthesis: The most influential portrait ever.*
+Exquisite Synthesis: The world’s most enduring and influential portrait ever.*

 *Exquisite Synthesis